IDEA-Research/DN-DETR/README.md

 ## News

-[2022/12]: Code for [Mask DINO](https://github.com/IDEA-Research/MaskDINO) are available!
+[2022/12]: Code for [Mask DINO](https://github.com/IDEA-Research/MaskDINO) is available!
 Mask DINO further Achieves **51.7** and **59.0** box AP on COCO with a ResNet-50 and SwinL without extra detection data, outperforming DINO under the same setting!

 [2022/11]: DINO implementation based on DN-DETR is released in this repo.
 Credits to @[Vallum](https://github.com/Vallum)!
 This optimized version under ResNet-50 can reach [50.8 ~ 51.0 AP](https://github.com/IDEA-Research/DN-DETR/pull/45) in 36epochs.